 The automated boot media recovery process is supported only in ONTAP 9.17.1 and later.
-If your storage
+If your storage system is running an earlier version of ONTAP, use the manual boot recovery procedure.

 The boot media is located inside the controller module under the air duct, and is accessed by removing the controller module from the system.